-The Physician-Scientist Training Program (PSTP) at the University of Wisconsin Department of Medicine provides MD graduates with condensed clinical training in both internal medicine and the trainee's subspecialty of interest, followed by focused postdoctoral research training.
+The Physician-Scientist Training Program (PSTP) at the University of Wisconsin internal medicine residency program provides MD graduates with condensed clinical training in both internal medicine and the trainee's subspecialty of interest, followed by focused postdoctoral research training.

 Our trainees build a unique research niche, excel in the competitive landscape of academic medicine and become the physician-scientist leaders of the future.